Fairbanks Christmas Bird Count

 Each count is run in the same way each year.
 The same size circle defines the count area and the same time period is used.
 The effort made to find birds is recorded as well as the collected data, the weather, and habitat conditions.
 The database is available for anyone to view and/or use.
 For more information visit the National Audubon Christmas Bird Count web page.

-The 2018 Fairbanks Christmas Bird Count will be Saturday, December 15.
+The 2018 Fairbanks Christmas Bird Count WAS HELD Saturday, December 15.